Inside Neeva, the ad-free, privacy-first search engine from ex-Googlers

 At its highest level, Neeva represents a bet that the way Google monetizes search and other services through advertising—as it’s done for more than two decades to wildly profitable effect—has hampered its user experience, thereby opening up an opportunity.
 “I tell people that Neeva is as much a social experiment as it is a technological experiment,” says Ramaswamy, the company’s CEO.
 “It’s looking for the answer to the question, ‘If there was a high-quality product that clearly benefits you in multiple ways, would you pay for it as opposed to having it be free, supported by ads?'”

-Whatever the answer to that question, Neeva’s creators know what they’re getting into.
+Whatever the answer to that question, Neeva’s creators understand what they’re getting into.
 “Sridhar and Vivek, with their depth of knowledge on everything from technology to what people actually need and do, are probably the only people in the world where I would go, ‘Okay, I’ll go on this journey with you, because you know how to go on this journey,'” says Greylock partner and LinkedIn cofounder Reid Hoffman.

 (Which is not to say there aren’t other ambitious privacy-centric search engines on journeys at least somewhat similar to Neeva’s.
 DuckDuckGo has been on its own for 13 years; once a one-man operation, it now has 129 employees and $100 million in annual revenue from ads that don’t involve tracking individual users.
 And Brave, the browser company founded by web pioneer Brendan Eich, is beta-testing its own privacy-first search engine and says free and for-pay versions will be available.)

 Looming antitrust case aside, it’s not that Google is all that obviously vulnerable.
 Over the years, unlike some products with monopolistic market share—Microsoft’s Internet Explorer comes to mind—the search behemoth hasn’t calcified through lack of competition.
-Instead, it remains the category’s leading engine of innovation: Google says that it rolled out 4,500 improvements to its engine last year alone.
+Instead, it remains the category’s leading engine of innovation: Google says that it rolled out 4,500 improvements last year alone.

 But some of the downsides of Google’s dependence on ad revenues are right before our eyes.
 Once famously unobtrusive, the ads displayed with search results have gradually migrated from the right column to the top of search results, multiplied in number and size, and lost the shaded box that isolated them from organic results.
 Today, for many searches, ads all but crowd the organic results off the screen until you scroll downwards.
 For others, links to Google’s own money-making services, such as Google Flights, get prime real estate.